 Our sketchbooks will be a visual representation of our minds and hearts and our Self.
 It will be a means to an end (the joy creativity brings us) and a source for new ideas and projects.

 It will be the key to developing your style of drawing, and learning how to draw like you.
 Once you really commit to your sketchbook practice, and follow through…

 …you’ll never experience drawing the same again.

 Join a Diverse + Supportive Community of Artists!

-Studiomates is a space for like-minded artists to come together where we can access premium educational content, but also access each other.
-It’s a space for artist-to-artist conversations and community-led events, challenges, and groups.
+Studiomates is a space for like-minded artists to come together where we can access premium educational content, but also connect with each other.
+It’s a space for artist-to-artist conversations, art prompts, Zoom drawing events, and more.

 Ready to start your style sketchbook?